 Where do you go when you’re craving really good Japanese food with an intimate atmosphere as well?
 Lately we’ve been all about hidden hole-in-the-wall gems that offer great food, but in much smaller spaces than your popular sushi chains and busy ramen spots.
-If you’re looking for a cozy corner where you can chat with the chefs as they knead and roll your sushi, get some expert personalised advice on handcrafted sake, or sup on seasonal small-batch ingredients, these are our top picks for hidden Japanese gems in Singapore.
+If you’re looking for a cozy corner where you can chat with the chefs as they slice your sashimi and roll your sushi, get some expert personalized advice on handcrafted sake, or sup on seasonal small-batch ingredients, these are our top picks for hidden Japanese gems in Singapore.

 Yakitori is the focus at Nanbantei, a casual Japanese spot tucked away on the fifth floor of the Far East Plaza.
 Here Chef Tanaka skewers fresh veggies, premium meats and seafood and sears them over charcoal flown in from Japan.
 There are plenty of cozy corners to settle into, but we suggest sitting at the counter so you can watch all the grilling action going on and see what everyone else is ordering.
 Top picks here include the tebasaki (chicken wings), Butabara Yuzukosho (pork belly with yuzu citrus paste), and the Nasu Shiso Maki (eggplant wrapped in shiso leaf).
 If you happen to swing by for lunch, they also do great bento sets with your choice of yakitori, sushi, udon and more.